-Data Journalism By, About and For Marginalised Communities
+Data Journalism by, about and for Marginalized Communities

 Written by: Eva Constantaras

-What I bring and would like to explore in this piece is a commitment to data journalism by, about and for marginalized communities.
-By attending to different aspects of injustice, inequality and discrimination, and their broader consequences on the lives of marginalised communities, we render them visible, measurable and maybe even solvable.
+This chapter explores data journalism by, about and for marginalized communities.
+By attending to different aspects of injustice, inequality and discrimination, and their broader consequences on the lives of marginalized communities, we render them visible, measurable and maybe even solvable.
 These stories engage journalists deeply rooted in marginalized communities.
 They tap into issues that groups which face institutional discrimination care about to foster citizen engagement.
-They are disseminated through local mass media to reach the most people and pressure governments into making better decisions for the whole country.
-Here are five kinds of data journalism stories that attend to the interests and concerns of marginalised communities in Afghanistan, Pakistan, Kenya, Kyrgyzstan and the Balkans.
+They are disseminated through local mass media to reach large numbers of people and pressure governments into making better decisions for the whole country.
+In what follows I will discuss five kinds of data journalism stories that attend to the interests and concerns of marginalized communities in Afghanistan, Pakistan, Kenya, Kyrgyzstan and the Balkans.

-In Kenya, donors were funding exactly the wrong food programs.
-A 12-minute, television story by NTV’s Mercy Juma about Turkana, an isolated, impoverished region of northern Kenya, revealed that malnutrition in children is a growing problem as drought and famine becomes more intense and frequent.
+In Kenya, donors were funding exactly the wrong food programmes.
+A 12-minute television story by NTV’s Mercy Juma about Turkana, an isolated, impoverished region of Northern Kenya, revealed that malnutrition in children is a growing problem as drought and famine become more frequent and intense.
 Money goes to emergency food aid, not long-term drought mitigation.
-The same money spent on one year of emergency food aid could fund a food sustainability programme for the entire county and its nearly million residents, according to draft policies in parliament.
-She threatened to pull her story when editors wanted to edit out the data: her story depended on engaging donors, enraging citizens and embarrassing the government mostly through television, but also in print and summarized online1.
+The same money spent on one year of emergency food aid could fund a food sustainability programme for the entire county and its nearly one million residents, according to draft policies in parliament.
+Juma threatened to pull her story when editors wanted to edit out the data: Her story depended on engaging donors, enraging citizens and embarrassing the government mostly through television, but also in print and a summary online (Juma, 2014).

 She convinced donors with the strength of her data.
 She sourced climate, agricultural and health data from government ministries, public health surveys, donor agencies and the Kenyan Red Cross.
 The USAID Kenya mission saw the data visualization demonstrating that one year of USAID emergency food aid could fund the entire Kenya Red Cross food sustainability strategy for Turkana.
-She demonstrated the health impact on children of delays and the stark contrast to countries growing food in deserts.
-She was invited to present her findings at the USAID office in Nairobi and in 2015, USAID’s agriculture and food security strategy shifted from humanitarian aid to sustainable agriculture2.
+She demonstrated the health impact of delays on children, and the stark contrast with countries growing food in deserts.
+She was invited to present her findings at the USAID office in Nairobi and, in 2015, USAID’s agriculture and food security strategy shifted from humanitarian aid to sustainable agriculture.1

 She won over public opinion with the intimate documentation of families starving in Turkana.
 She spent three days with the families featured in the piece along with a Turkana translator and videographer.
-The station phone was ringing off the hook before the story finished airing with Kenyans seeking to donate money to the families featured in the story.
-Due to the massive reaction to the story from individuals and organizations, within hours the station established a relief fund for Turkana County.
-This and follow up stories on the desperate famine situation in Northern Kenya prompted daily attention in the Kenyan media, which has historically shown a lack of interest in the plight of the isolated and impoverished regions of northern Kenya.
+The station phone was ringing off the hook before the story finished airing, with Kenyans seeking to donate money to the families featured in the story.
+Due to the massive reaction to the story from individuals and organizations alike, within hours the station established a relief fund for Turkana County.
+This and follow-up stories on the desperate famine situation in Northern Kenya prompted daily attention in the Kenyan media, which has historically shown a lack of interest in the plight of the isolated and impoverished regions of Northern Kenya.
 Her main audience connected to a strong, human story and not the data that would suggest donations could be more wisely invested in development.

-In Afghanistan, Pajhwok Afghan News data team used data to probe the impact of two policies lauded as key for progress towards justice in the country: the 2009 Afghanistan’s Law on the Elimination of Violence Against Women and the Afghanistan National Drug Control Strategy (2012–2016) and found two unexpected casualties of these policies: abused women and rural labourers.
-Though Afghanistan does not have an access to information law, many agencies that receive donor funding, including the women’s affairs and counter- narcotics ministries, are contractually obligated to make that data available.
+In Afghanistan, the Pajhwok Afghan News data team used data to probe the impact of two policies lauded as key for progress towards justice in the country: Afghanistan’s Law on the Elimination of Violence Against Women (2009), and the Afghanistan National Drug Control Strategy (2012–2016).
+It found two unexpected casualties of these policies: Abused women and rural labourers.
+Although Afghanistan does not have an access to information law, many agencies that receive donor funding, including the women’s affairs and counter- narcotics ministries, are contractually obliged to make that data available.

-Five years after the domestic violence law took effect, Pajjhwok Afghan wanted to track the fate of abusers and the abused.
-The team obtained the data on the 21,000 abuse cases from the Ministry of Women Affairs and several UN agencies tasked with tracking cases from registration to final verdicts and mediation.
-They found that in the worst country in the world to be a woman, the widely lauded law has channeled women through a local mediation process entrenched in traditional chauvinism that usually lands her right back with her abuser5.
-Two years later, Human Rights Watched published a study confirming PAN’s findings; the law and mediation have failed Afghan women6.
-Even if more women had access to the court system, which boasts a high rate of conviction for abusers, there remains the thorny issue of what to do with divorced women in a society were women do not work.
+Five years after the domestic violence law took effect, Pajhwok Afghan News wanted to track the fate of abusers and the abused.
+The team obtained the data on the 21,000 abuse cases from the Ministry of Women’s Affairs and several UN agencies tasked with tracking cases, from registration, to final verdicts and mediation.
+They found that in the worst country in the world to be a woman, the widely lauded law has channelled women through a local mediation process entrenched in traditional chauvinism, that usually lands her right back with her abuser (Munsef & Salehai, 2016).
+Two years later, Human Rights Watch published a study confirming PAN’s findings, namely that law and mediation have failed Afghan women (United Nations Assistance Mission in Afghanistan, 2018).
+Even if more women had access to the court system, which boasts a high rate of conviction for abusers, there remains the thorny issue of what to do with divorced women in a society where women do not work.

 Similar practical challenges arise in the enforcement of Afghanistan’s drug strategy.
 The United Nations Office of Drugs and Crime was granted rare access to prisoners convicted of drug charges and handed over the raw survey data to the Pajhwok team.
-Analysis of survey findings revealed that the policy has landed mostly poor illiterate drivers and farmers in prison while most drug kingpins walk free7.
+Analysis of survey findings revealed that the policy has seen mostly poor and illiterate drivers and farmers being imprisoned, while most drug kingpins walk free (Barakzai & Wardak, 2016).
 Most also reported that they planned to go right back to labouring in the drug trade once they are released as it is the only way to support their families in isolated rural areas.

-These stories served a threefold purpose for the Pajhwok data team: reality check policies developed from a Western legal lens, highlight the consequences of economic marginalization by both gender and location and provide data-driven public interest content in Dari, Pashtu and English for a diverse audience.
+These stories served a threefold purpose for the Pajhwok data team: To reality check policies developed from a Western legal lens, to highlight the consequences of economic marginalization by both gender and location, and to provide data-driven public interest content in Dari, Pashtu and English for a diverse audience.

-Access to education, often regarded as a great equalizer, has allowed marginalized communities to quantify a government’s failure to provide basic public services and push local leaders towards reform.
+Access to education, often regarded as a great equalizer, has allowed marginalized communities to quantify the government’s failure to provide basic public services and push local leaders towards reform.
 In a series of stories, developer-cum-journalist Abdul Salam Afridi built a beat around education access among the disadvantaged, which landed him on the shortlist for the Data Journalism Awards for his portfolio.
-In his first story, he used official government education statistics and nationwide education survey data to show that parents in the remote tribal region of Khyber Pass, who out of desperation were sending growing numbers of children to private schools were making a bad investment.
-His story showed that most graduating students in both public and private schools fail basic standardized tests8.
-Further stories on public education in the Federally Administrative Tribal Areas, where Salam himself is from, and KP probe the reasons behind failing schools9.
+In his first story, he used official government education statistics and nationwide education survey data to show that parents in the remote tribal region of the Khyber Pass, who out of desperation were sending growing numbers of children to private schools, were making a bad investment.
+His story showed that most graduating students in both public and private schools fail basic standardized tests (Afridi, 2017a).
+Further stories on public education in the Khyber Pass and the Federally Administered Tribal Areas, where Salam himself is from, probe the reasons behind the failing schools (Afridi, 2017b, 2018).

-Another story based on student rosters for the national vocational training program and national job listings revealed a huge gap between skills and market demand.
-The investigation revealed that the country is training IT specialists and beauticians when it needs drivers and steel workers, leaving over half of their alumni unemployed, largely because of who was behind the project.
-Funded by the German government development fund, GiZ, the Pakistan government did its own analysis, came to the same conclusion and quickly overhauled to program with new course offerings aligned with more needed jobs skills10.
+Another story based on student rosters for the national vocational training programme and national job listings revealed a huge gap between skills and market demand.
+The investigation revealed that the country is training IT specialists and beauticians when it needs drivers and steel workers.
+Thus over half of their alumni are left unemployed, largely because of who is behind the project.
+Funded by the German government development fund, GiZ, the Pakistan government did its own analysis, came to the same conclusion, and quickly overhauled the programme, adding new course offerings aligned with more needed jobs skills (Afridi, 2017c).

 Data journalism under constraints

-Much of the division in academia about the long-term viability of data journalism stems from a split over whether its aim is to produce high profile interactive product or fact-based public interest reporting.
-Journalists in developing countries use data to answer basic questions about institutionalized gender discrimination, prejudicial justice systems and willful neglect of the hungry and deliver that information to as many people as they can.
+Much of the division in academia about the long-term viability of data journalism stems from a split over whether its aim is to produce high prof ile interactive products or fact-based public interest reporting.
+Journalists in developing countries use data to answer basic questions about institutionalized gender discrimination, prejudicial justice systems and wilful neglect of the hungry, and to deliver that information to as many people as they can.
 They do this knowing that these problems are complicated and policies are still very unlikely to change as a result.
-Data journalists in the West, with access to better resources, data and free media, and a more responsive government are often not seizing the opportunity to ensure that in such tumultuous times, we are addressing the information needs of marginalized citizens and holding government accountable.
+Data journalists in the West, with access to better resources, data and free media, and a more responsive government, are often not seizing the opportunity to ensure that in such tumultuous times, we are addressing the information needs of marginalized citizens and holding government accountable.